dbpedia/databus-maven-plugin/README.md

 # Usage

-The usage is documented in this existing project https://github.com/dbpedia/databus-maven-plugin/tree/master/archetype/existing-project/bundle
+The configuration is documented in the example pom.xml

 Once you have downloaded the pom.xml from this project and configured it properly, you can use the maven commands as specified in the phases, e.g. `mvn databus:validate`, `mvn databus:test-data` and `mvn databust:metadata`